Ash Wednesday service at 6pm February 14

 Gatherings for worship happen to sustain the scattered mission of the church outside of the large gathering.
 Regular and rhythmic times of congregating remind us of the bigger story we are in, reinforcing why we live the missional life we do.

 Pastor Nissen answered the call to serve at Calvary in 2019, along with his wife and two youngest sons.
 This is Craig's third call after previously serving congregations in Iowa and Minnesota.
-Prior to being ordained as a Lutheran Pastor in 2008, Craig had a long career in youth & camp ministry, which began in 1991.
+Prior to being ordained as a Lutheran Pastor in 2008, Craig had a long career in youth & camp ministry.

 As a preacher he aims to be down to earth, connect conversationally, and let the Bible speak.
-You will find him out in the community serving as a chaplain with the Flathead County Sheriff's office & Braveheart Chaplains, and (in summer) often working in the community garden behind Calvary's building.
+You will find him out in the community and (in summer) often working in the community garden behind Calvary's building.
 In winter, most of his free-time goes to supporting (and feeding) his young hockey playing sons.
 Year-round he keeps dating his best friend and beautiful wife, Christen.

 We are Lutheran, and are clearly taught by that theological and cultural tradition.
 At the same time we do not claim that we, or the Lutheran tradition in general, have the perfect understanding or presentation of the gospel or the mystery of God.
 We prize our heritage and aim to prioritize what is merely Christian by working cooperatively with all who follow Jesus.